munificent/craftinginterpreters/book/methods-and-initializers.md

 method name from the first operand and then read the argument count operand.
 Then we hand off to `invoke()` to do the heavy lifting.
 That function returns `true` if the invocation succeeds.
 As usual, a `false` return means a runtime error occurred.
-We check for that here and abort the interpreter if disaster struck.
+We check for that here and abort the interpreter if disaster has struck.

 Finally, assuming the invocation succeeded, then there is a new CallFrame on the